jdrli/WordleBot/README.md

     cd Desktop/WordleBot
 ```

-4. Run the script in your terminal by typing:
+1. Run the script in your terminal:
 ```bash
    main.py
 ```